zscbana/simple_shell/README.md

-# sinple shell project repo
+# Test i will modife it